fpgholizadeh/Udacity-CarND-Capstone/README.md

           5. Change PATH_TO_BE_CONFIGURED placeholders in “input_path” and “label_map_path” to your .record file(s) and label_map.pbtxt
        5. Start Training

-    3. Model Serving: In order to serve the model with the Udacity's system, we require the model to be compatible with the tensorlfow==1.3.0 version.
+    3. Creating Saved Model: In order to serve the model with the Udacity's system, we require the model to be compatible with the tensorlfow==1.3.0 version.
 A simple way to do this is the checkout the object-detection api branch [1f34fcafc1454e0d31ab4a6cc022102a54ac0f5b](https://github.com/tensorflow/models/tree/1f34fcafc1454e0d31ab4a6cc022102a54ac0f5b/research/object_detection) and export the model graph as a probuff using contents from this branch.

        ```bash
        python3 export_inference_graph.py \